Which are the best first handguns?

 Who should consider these handgun recommendations?

-First-time handgun buyers: If you’re a first-time buyer – either for sport or self-defense – and have little or no knowledge about things like price, caliber, ammo, size, ergonomics, or functionality this gun guide should be helpful.
+First-time handgun buyers: If you’re a first-time gun owner – either for sport or self-defense – and have little or no knowledge about things like price, caliber, ammo, size, ergonomics, or functionality this gun guide should be helpful.

 Home defense & upgrade shoppers: If you’re interested in exploring home defense handguns or have made the choice to replace an older handgun this guide should steer you in the right direction.
 Newer handguns offer improved performance along with the latest features and capabilities many people want in their firearm.

 How to choose the best handgun for you